Raptors Football FAQ’s:

 Q. Can I wear the same Raptors jersey from last year, if it still fits?

-A. Yes, if you have both home and away jersey's from last year, and they are in good condition/still fit, then you can use those jersey's for the 2017 football season!
-Raptors Football uses the same jersey's for TWO years, meaning you won't have to reorder jersey's until the 2018 season.
-If you need new jersey's this year or you are new to the program, Raptors Football along with our partners at TSSS will host fittings starting in early summer.
+A. Yes, if you have both home and away jersey's from last year, and they are in good condition/still fit, then you can use those jersey's for the 2018 football season!
+Raptors Football uses the same jersey's for TWO years, meaning you won't have to reorder jersey's until the 2020 season.
+If you need new jersey's this year or you are new to the program, Raptors Football along with our partners at Eastbay will host fittings starting in early Spring/Summer.
 Stay tuned for club communications regarding the fitting dates!

 Q. What is Weigh-ins?
 When are they?